 Our team is focused on making your time with us enjoyable, informative, and worthwhile.
 We provide you with a good understanding of your ocular health and future prospects.

 Dr. Lukasik’s wife, Jane, is a dentist.
 They have 4 children including 3 boys followed by a girl.
-Dr. Lukasik’s interests include hockey and coaching, golf, hiking and travel.
+Dr. Lukasik’s interests include golf, hiking and travel.

 Dr. Michelle Lafleur joined SaveSight Vision Centre in 2006, when SaveSight expanded to include an optometric division and optical gallery in turn becoming a one-stop shop for all of our patients' eye care needs.